JuliaLang/julia/doc/manual/packages.rst

 changes to a publicly-visible location, your own online *fork* of package (hosted on your own personal GitHub account).

+In the description below, anything starting with ``Pkg.`` is meant to be typed at the Julia prompt; anything starting with ``git`` is meant to be typed at the command line.

 Let's assume you already have the ``Foo`` package installed and want to make changes.
 While there are several possible approaches, here is one that is widely used: